 WHAT IS A GROWTH SPURT?

 Growth spurts are exhausting.
-She went from feeding every three hours to every 2.5.
+McKenna went from feeding every three hours to every 2.5.
 Toward the end of the growth spurt, she ate every 2 hours.
 Whoa.
 What a difference one hour makes.
-I was always happy to have the growth spurt end 🙂 But they are a part of life.
+I was always happy to have the growth spurt end, but they are a very normal part of life.

 I also read in another book (I believe Super Baby Food?) that baby’s first year is really just one long growth spurt with faster sprints mingled in there.
 I think that is a great way of looking at it.